When am I required to attend classes?

 When will I receive a decision on my application?

 At Imperial, we work with admissions rounds.
 By submitting your application into an admissions round, you will be able to plan around the next steps in the process and see the timeline for decisions to be made.
-If you wish to be considered, please follow the dates listed under the How to Apply page.
+If you wish to be considered, please follow the dates listed on the key dates and deadlines page.

 I do not meet the entry requirements; can I still be considered?

-We welcome candidates with non-traditional qualifications and backgrounds and may be able to consider applicants who do not meet the standard entry requirements.
-If this applies to you, please contact the Weekend MBA Recruitment Team for a profile review.
+We welcome candidates with non-traditional qualifications and backgrounds and may be able to consider applicants who do not meet the standard entry requirements. f this applies to you, please contact our Recruitment team by completing the general enquiry form.

 My application has been unsuccessful; can I have some feedback?